Marumalarchi (1956 film): Production

 The film was produced by C. V. Reddy and was directed by K. S. Prakash Rao and Lanka Sathyam.
 Story was by T. B. Dharma Rao and S. A. Subburaman while the dialogues were written by S. A. Subburaman and B. Nageswara Rao.
 Cinematography was handled by Jagheerdar, R. R. Chandran and Mukundhan while the editing was done by Veerappan and Marthandam.
 Art direction was by Kotwanker and Choreography was handled by Vempatti Sathyam.
 Still photography was done by Sathyam.
 The film was also produced in Telugu with the title Melukolupu.

 Soundtrack

-Music was composed by Pendyala Nageswara Rao while the lyrics were penned by M. S. Subramaniam.
+Music was composed by Pendyala while the lyrics were penned by M. S. Subramaniam.